 2. Methods

-We used documented expert judgement and information from residential building codes to develop synthetic damage functions for components of one- and two-story single family residential structures.
-We analyzed 50 real-world residential floorplans to document variability in component quantities in each structure type.
-We performed a Monte Carlo Simulation (MCS) to model the component-level damage, replacement cost, and associated GHG emissions across a range of flood depths.
-The results of the MCS were aggregated to produce damage functions for each structure type which estimate the total emissions produced from repairing damage to a structure exposed to a flood of a given depth.
-Finally, these damage functions were applied to a real-world flood risk case study in two locations in the Mississippi River Valley to assess how including these emissions in the assessment affects the magnitude and distribution of flood risk.
+In the following sections, we describe 1) the development of a component failure model for one- and two-story single family residential structures which seeks to XXX using documented expert judgement and information from residential building codes (Section 2.1).
+2) the development of cost and GHG emission functions based on XXXX (Section 2.2); 3) the Monte Carlo analysis of building-level damage using 50 real-world residential floorplans to document variability in component quantities in each structure type (Section 2.3). ; and 4) the application of the developed building-level damage model to two areas in the Mississippi River Valley to assess how including these emissions in the assessment affects the magnitude and distribution of flood risk (Section 2.4).

 2.1 Component Failure Model

+The first st

-The first step in our analysis was to develop a component failure model which can be used to estimate the expected quantity of each component in a structure to be replaced as due to exposure to a flood of a given magnitude.
-To do this, we first developed a list of components adapted from the list in GEC (2006) which includes 20 structural items for residential buildings.
-We expanded upon this list by separating certain components into distinct items when differences in materials could result in distinct unit cost or carbon footprint estimates (e.g. Subfloor vs. Finished Floor) or where it was possible based on information in the report or using our own engineering judgment to separate components to develop more specific fragility functions (e.g. bottom wall outlets vs. light switches).
-Ultimately our list includes 38 components for single-story structures, and 56 components for two-story structures, as some items may be found on both the first and second floor.
+The first step in our analysis was to develop a component failure model which can be used to estimate the expected quantity of each component in a structure to be replaced due to exposure to a flood of a given magnitude.
+To do this, we first developed a list of 38 components for single-story residential structures and another list of 56 components for two-story residential structures, adapted from the list in GEC (2006) .
 We did not include foundations or structural framing materials in our component list as we assumed these would not require replacement due to exposure to flood depth in most cases.
+The two component lists were provided in Table X.

 To model the failure of each component in response to floods, we follow the methodology outlined in Nofal et al. (2020) to develop fragility functions for each component.
 A fragility function is a mathematical model that shows the probability that a component will exceed a limit state due to exposure to a stressor of a given magnitude, or intensity measure (Equation 1)(Saouma and Hariri-Ardebili, 2021, p.
 610).
 In the present study, the fragility function for each component shows the probability that the given component will fail and require replacement due to exposure to a flood of a given depth, and we use the triangular cumulative distribution function to represent this probability.